 03 of 07

-It is the next most frequently asked question, and while opinions on the topic abound, the truth is that there a number of factors at play beyond just the density of a mattress and how much support it gives.
+It is the next most frequently asked question, and while opinions on the topic abound, the truth is that there several factors at play beyond just the density of a mattress and how much support it gives.
 Many of these have to do with variations between mattress brands.
 What one company may offer as its “firm” mattress, might be labeled “medium” by another seller.
 More important, however, is the material that the mattress is made from and the technology by which it gives support.
-The sheer number of different mattress types on the market can be daunting, to say the least.
+The sheer number of different mattress types on the market can be daunting.
 So, to help narrow it down, here are the four main categories.

 Typically the most affordable choice, innerspring mattresses house different numbers of steel coils that support and distribute weight.
 The general rule with these mattresses is that the more coils there are, the more support the mattress provides.
 Over time, however, there is a common complaint of premature compression of padding with these mattresses.

 Polyurethane, latex, and Memory foam all fall into this category.
 Each has a different density, level of heat retention and support, and each has a specific price point.
 Memory foam mattresses, which mold to the body and don’t transfer motion, have become very popular over the years.
 Recently, gel-infused memory foam (memory foam composed of thousands of tiny gel beads) has been introduced as a more breathable alternative to high-density memory foam.
 With any foam mattress, moisture-wicking fabric covers can add another layer of comfort.
 Latex mattresses, too, can trap heat, so look for added top layers that purport to solve the heat issue—but be aware that these heat-lowering amenities can also lead to significant increases in price.